Santa Fe, Argentina: Railway

 Despite having had four railway stations, nowadays the city Santa Fe is not served by rail transport.
 The Mitre Railway station is no longer used since 2007, when defunct company Trenes de Buenos Aires cancelled its services to Santa Fe.
 Likewise, the Santa Fe Belgrano (built in 1891 and named Cultural Heritage) and Guadalupe stations had been entered into disuse in 1993 when the railway privatisation in Argentina ceased all the long-distance services in the country.

-In the 2010s, the local municipality remodelled both stations as Guadalupe would be terminus for a new urban train.
+In the 2010s, the local municipality remodeled both stations as Guadalupe would be terminus for a new urban train.
 Nevertheless, the original project was not carried out.
 On the other hand, the Santa Fe Belgrano station was re-opened as a convention center.

 The fourth station (also the oldest of all) had been built by French company Province of Santa Fe Railway in 1885.
 It was demolished in 1962 and replaced by a bus station.

 Railway stations in the city of Santa Fe are: